John of Rheinfelden: Life and works

-In the foreword, the author explains the purpose of his treatise: firstly to explain the pack of cards, its components and the rules of the game, secondly to derive moral instructions for nobles from the card game with reference to the different "courts" (suits) of the pack, thirdly similar instructions for the derive simple people by assigning professions to numerical cards.
+In the foreword, the author explains the purpose of his treatise: firstly to explain the pack of cards, its components and the rules of the game, secondly to derive moral instructions for nobles from the card game with reference to the different "courts" (suits) of the pack, thirdly similar instructions for other people by assigning professions to numerical cards.

 Johannes writes that the newly introduced cards seemed like a revelation to him and the knowledge that they could be used as a means of understanding and explaining the world had moved him.
 He uses his description of the card figures as the starting point for a broad presentation and interpretation of the corresponding functions at court.
 Thus, the tract also gives a general insight into the medieval way of thinking, how the social order is structured.
 He presents his enormous wealth of knowledge, for example by referring to the Bible, the Latin classics, Boëthius, church father Isidor and Doctor of the Church, Thomas Aquinas.
-Some of Rheinfelden's views seem natural to us and he is not afraid of more controversial topics.
+Some of Rheinfelden's views seem natural to modern people and he is not afraid of more controversial topics.

 The original treatise, which was probably illustrated, has not survived (it may have been destroyed in the Franco-Prussian War) but has been handed down in four expanded manuscripts: